 The original 1995 Castle Freak was arguably Stuart Gordon’s last great film.
 There’s pretty much no doubt that it was the last good film to come out of Full Moon Entertainment.
 A nasty, gritty little thriller, it slipped out straight to video and proceeded to build up a following.
 Now twenty-five years later Fangoria Films has given us a remake directed by effects man Tate Steinsiek (Scare Package, Satanic Panic) and written by Kathy Charles.
 But, even with one of the original’s stars, Barbara Crampton among the producers, can this match the original’s impact?

-Castle Freak certainly gets off to a good start with a prologue involving self flagellation, a first glimpse of the freak and a maggot infested corpse.
-And a nice mid title scene that evokes H.P.
-Lovecraft’s The Outsider, an obvious, if unacknowledged, influence for both films.
+Castle Freak certainly gets off to a good start with a prologue involving self-flagellation, a first glimpse of the freak and a maggot-infested corpse.
+And a nice mid-title scene that evokes H.P.
+Lovecraft’s The Outsider, an obvious, if unacknowledged, influence on both films.

-From there we move to the present day and one of those nightclubs that manages to have indoor bonfires and patrons openly doing coke without being shut down.
-Rebecca (Clair Catherine) finds her boyfriend John (Jake Horowitz, The Vast of Night) getting entirely too close to Shelly (Emily Sweet, Fear Pharm).
+From there we move to the present day and one of those nightclubs that manage to have indoor bonfires and patrons openly doing coke without being shut down.
+Rebecca (Clair Catherine) finds her boyfriend John (Jake Horowitz, The Vast of Night) getting entirely too close to Shelly (Emily Sweet, Fear Pharm, Mount Adams).
 But they hang out and get trashed anyway before trying to drive home.
 They don’t make it, and Rebecca loses her sight in the crash.

 But despite that, Castle Freak is an outrageously gross and bloody bit of supernatural body horror.
 It can indeed stand with the original and with most of the original films I’ve seen this year.
 As long as you’re not easily offended this should be a blast.